 Susan “Ski” Witzofsky recently retired from a 20-plus year career with the Land Between the Lakes National Recreation Area, a heavily timbered tract that spills in the Tennessee and Kentucky that surrenders its fair share of mushrooms.

-If you live in the Deep South your morel season is probably near its end.
-It you’re in the Mid-South or Midwest now is prime time.
-For the upper Midwest and Northeast, get ready.
+If you live in the Deep South your morel season will start in March and end sooner.
+If you’re in the Mid-South or Midwest, April through May is usually prime time.
+For the upper Midwest and Northeast, May through June is ideal mushroom hunting season.
 “The earliest I’ve found a morel was March 6,” says Witzofsky, who does most of her mushroom prowling near the Tennessee-Kentucky border.
 “The latest I’ve ever found them here is May 7.
 They start earlier in the South and later in the North.”

 Witzofsky has yet to hit a morel mother lode this year.
 “It’s been a poor year for mushrooms so far,” she acknowledges.
 The fungi have eluded Lacefield, too.
 “I’ve put in a lot of miles and haven’t found any.
 Not yet.”